 - Graduates assume multiple professional responsibilities.
 Most have clinical responsibilities; two-thirds of graduates teach, 59% have supervisory responsibilities, 53% do research and administration, and 24% do consultation.

-The following professors are full-time members of the Counselling Psychology Program Faculty.
-A brief summary of their research interests is provided here, for more information please visit the Counselling Psychology Faculty page.
+For a listing of full-time members of the Counselling Psychology Program Faculty.
+Please visit the Counselling Psychology Faculty page.